CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-1-architecture.md

 You will be able to complete the following tasks:

-**Task 1**: Architecture Design Session
+- Task 1: Architecture Design Session

-**Task 2**: Provision your own instance of ColoursWeb/ColoursAPI
+- Task 2: Provision your own instance of ColoursWeb/ColoursAPI

-Task 2.1: Deploying Web and API containers with Azure Container Instances
+    - Task 2.1: Deploying Web and API containers with Azure Container Instances

-**Task 3**: API Proxy to Serverless
+- Task 3: API Proxy to Serverless

-Task 3.1: Azure Functions
+    - Task 3.1: Azure Functions

-Task 3.2: Azure Logic Apps
+    - Task 3.2: Azure Logic Apps

-**Task 4**: Self-hosted Gateway
+- Task 4: Self-hosted Gateway

-Task 4.1: Deploy the Self-hosted Gateway
+    - Task 4.1: Deploy the Self-hosted Gateway

-Task 4.2: Testing the API
+    - Task 4.2: Testing the API

 ## Task 1: Architecture Design Session